xap/xap/xap-examples/hello-world/README.md

 # Running The Example

-This example is a standard maven project - you can open it in your IDE of choice by importing `examples/hello-world/pom.xml` as maven.
+This example is a standard maven project - Use maven to execute the main class:

+`mvn exec:java -Dexec.mainClass=HelloWorld -Dexec.args="-name myDataGrid -mode embedded"`

+Alternatively, if you have an IDE available, import the sources as a maven project using the POM:

+`examples/hello-world/pom.xml`

 The `HelloWorld` main class accepts the following arguments: `-name` {data-grid name} `-mode` {embedded | remote}